listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 This seems paradoxical --- surely, finding the first available parking space is easier than counting every single available space!
 But it is true --- this problem is indeed easier --- because we can solve the problem *without sorting*.

-If we talk in terms of our "Low-Level Interlude," this is the same as saying, "Count the number of `1` bits."
+If we talk in terms of our "Low-Level Interlude," this is essentially the same as saying, "Count the number of `1` bits."
 There are very clever ways of counting bits, but that is not our concern, and so I will present a naive solution in Ruby.

 ## Expected Output